Audit criticizes Maryland’s $9 million purchase from South Korean company of coronavirus tests that had to be replaced

 LabGenomics, which has previously declined to comment, did not immediately return messages Friday.

 The replacement tests arrived in secret, and Hogan first mentioned them publicly in July while being interviewed on Washington Post Live.
 He called them “upgraded and new and improved testing.”
-Later, he told a local television station the initial tests “were swapped out, like you trade in your iPhone, for faster, better tests.”
+Later he told a local television station the initial tests “were swapped out, like you trade in your iPhone, for faster, better tests.”
 He did not reveal the problem with FDA authorization, and he said no one had raised concerns about the original batch of tests.

 Ricci, the governor’s spokesman, later told The Post in an email that the replacement tests “analyzed an additional gene,” then retracted the assertion when confronted with evidence to the contrary.